It’s a post that bears repeating. A chill in the air means its time to bake Cinnamon Rolls.

 Once the yeast starts to foam or proof, combine it with the other dough ingredients to form a soft but sticky dough.

 Let rise 1 hour.
 Turn out onto a floured work surface.
 Knead until smooth then roll dough out into a large rectangle about ¼ inch thick.

 Generously spread the dough with melted butter.
 Sprinkle with sugars and cinnamon.
 Roll up like a jelly roll.
 Cut the log of dough into 1 ½ inch thick slices.
 Place the slices in a buttered pan, cut side up.
 Drizzle with additional melted butter.

 Cover with a dish towel and let rise an additional 20 minutes.
 Bake in a preheated 375 degree oven for 23-30 minutes.

 Heidi Billotto Cooks | Heidi Billotto Writes | Heidi Billotto Teaches

 I can’t wait to see and hear how your cinnamon rolls bake up!
 Post photos and then tag me on your social media posts – @HeidiBillotto and @HeidiBillottoCooks on Facebook; @HeidiCooks on Twitter and @heidibillotto on Instagram

 Consider me your go-to-gal for info on chefs, restaurants, recipes, cooking tips, trends, food-centric travel and regular posts on all the ways you can Eat and Drink Local.
-Plus I teach a regular series of cooking classes and if you decide you just don’t want to cook, well then, give me a shout – I cater, too!
+Plus I teach private, virtual and in person cooking classes; and if you decide you just don’t want to cook, well then, give me a shout – I cater, too!